ligurio/luzer/README.md

 - [libFuzzer Tutorial][libfuzzer-tutorial-url]
 - [How To Split A Fuzzer-Generated Input Into Several ][split-inputs-url]

-## Using custom mutators written in Lua
+## Using Custom Mutators Written In Lua

 `luzer` allows [custom mutators][libfuzzer-mutators-url] to be written in Lua 5.1 (including Lua-JIT), 5.2, 5.3 or 5.4.